top of page

 Search

-This guide has been made in partnership with our Head Coach, who has over 15 years of experience training at various BJJ gyms across the UK, so he knows a thing or two about how to spot a great school to train at.
-In this guide you will find a comprehensive list of the 6 best BJJ clubs in Shropshire, along with a breakdown of all the key information you need to know about them including their pros and cons.
+This guide is created in partnership with our Head Coach, Owain Williams.
+With over 15 years of experience training at various BJJ gyms across the UK, he knows how to spot a great school.
+You will find a comprehensive list of the six best BJJ clubs in Shropshire.
+Additionally, there's a breakdown of all the key information you need to know, including pros and cons.

 Get more content just like this straight to your inbox...